yusuf963/house/README.md

 4. install packages to help you communicate with the database `pip install psycopg2`
 `pip install psycopg2-binary`
+5. run the command below to make a migration
+`python manage.py makemigrations`
-5. run the migrate command
+6. run the migrate command
 `python manage.py migrate`
-6. make sure your Django app interact with the database by looking at the database
+7. make sure your Django app interact with the database by looking at the database

 ## Make Migration
 1. make your models/schema in you models files in each app, e.g (listings/models.py, realtors/models.py)